-Software defined radios or SDR monitor many frequencies for a signal.
-The same techniques can be used to create a software defined antenna or SDA that can generate a wide array of signals.
-How do you create a software defined antenna?
-How are software defined antennas used with software defined radios?
+Software-defined radios or SDRs monitor many frequencies for a signal.
+The same techniques can be used to create a software-defined antenna or SDA that can generate a wide array of signals.
+This article covers how to create an SDA and how these antennas are used with SDRs.

 You can electrically create phase shifts in a circuit to create an SDR/SDA.
 We’ll ignore these for the sake of simplicity.

 You can use a phase shifter such as those used in phased array radar.
 It uses switching in different transmission lines to vary the electrical length of a line.
 You can even combine phase shifters with several antennas to steer the beam.